Rusty Bull Brewing Co. throws grand opening party tomorrow

 During the day Rusty Bull will release three new beers: Livin' Easy Lager, Berry Stomp Wheat, and Orange Summer Ale.

-In other Rusty Bull news, the brewery has just partnered to offer lunch and dinner on site.
+In other Rusty Bull news, the brewery has just partnered with Butter Tapas to offer lunch and dinner on site.
 Chef April Robinson will provide items like wings and sandwiches.

 Rusty Bull is open 11 a.m.-11 p.m., Mon.-Sat. and 11 a.m.-5 p.m. on Sunday.